lsthomas/lsthomas.github.io/index.md

 ## About Me

 I am a Master's student at Ecole Polytechnique.
-I am looking for a PhD in Physics of disordered systems.
+I am looking for a PhD in physics of disordered systems.

 <!-- ## News